harryajc/devicetype-library/README.md

 If you would like to contribute to this library, please read through our [contributing guide](CONTRIBUTING.md) before submitting content.

-**Note: As of March 2023 Netbox-Device-Type-Library-Import has been brought into the NetBox Community Organization.
-We will work to get this fully supported soon.**
-If you would like to automate the import of these devicetype template files, there is a NetBox Community ~~**community based**~~ python script that will check for duplicates, allow you to selectively import vendors, etc. available here [netbox-community/Device-Type-Library-Import](https://github.com/netbox-community/Device-Type-Library-Import). ~~**Note**: This is not related to NetBox in any official way and you will not get support for it here.~~
+If you would like to automate the import of these devicetype template files, there is a NetBox Community python script that will check for duplicates, allow you to selectively import vendors, etc. available here [netbox-community/Device-Type-Library-Import](https://github.com/netbox-community/Device-Type-Library-Import).

 ## Device Type Definitions